ctsrc/Pgen/README.md

 `-e` Print the entropy of the generated passphrase to stderr.

-`--dice` Use six-sided dies instead of letting the computer pick words.
+`--dice` Use six-sided dice instead of letting the computer pick words.
 Useful in case you distrust the ability or willingness of your computer to generate "sufficiently random" numbers.
 Even though `pgen` will [*do the right thing* and use `/dev/urandom`](https://sockpuppet.org/blog/2014/02/25/safely-generate-random-numbers/)